Conformal totally symmetric arbitrary spin fermionic fields

 Our approach to conformal fermionic fields is summarized as follows.

-\ibf) By introducing additional field degrees of freedom, we extend the space of fields entering the higher-derivative theory.
-Some of the additional fields turn out to be Stueckelberg fields, while the remaining additional fields turn out to be auxiliary fields.
+\ibf) In addition to fields entering the higher-derivative formulation of conformal fields we introduce Stueckelberg fields and auxiliary fields.

-\iibf) Our Lagrangian does not contain higher than first order terms in derivatives.
-One-derivative contributions to the Lagrangian take the form of the standard Dirac, Rarita-Schwinger, and Fang-Fronsdal kinetic terms of the respective spin-$\half$, spin-$\frac{3}{2}$, and half integer spin-$(s+\half)$, $s>1$, fermionic fields.
+\iibf) Kinetic term of our Lagrangian of conformal fermionic field does not involve higher than first order terms in the derivatives.
+The one-derivative contributions to the kinetic terms of Lagrangian of conformal fermionic fields are realized as the well-known Dirac, Rarita-Schwinger, and Fang-Fronsdal kinetic terms of the respective spin-$\half$, spin-$\frac{3}{2}$, and spin-$(s+\half)$, $s>1$, $s\in \No$, fermionic fields.

-\iiibf) All vector-spinor and tensor-spinor fermionic fields entering the Lagrangian are supplemented by appropriate gauge symmetries. \footnote{ To realize those additional gauge symmetries we adopt the approach in Refs.\cite{Zinoviev:2001dt,Metsaev:2006zy} which turns out to be most useful for our purposes.} Gauge transformations of conformal fermionic fields do not involve higher than first order terms in derivatives.
-One-derivative contributions to the gauge transformations take the form of the standard gradient gauge transformations of the vector-spinor and tensor-spinor fields.
+\iiibf) All vector-spinor and tensor-spinor fermionic fields entering our Lagrangian are supplemented by the respective gauge symmetries. \footnote{ In our approach, we realize gauge symmetries by adapting the approach in Refs.\cite{Zinoviev:2001dt,Metsaev:2006zy}.} Gauge transformations of the fermionic fields do not contain higher than first order terms in derivatives.
+One-derivative contributions to gauge transformations of fermionic conformal fields are realized as the well-known gradient gauge transformations of the vector-spinor and tensor-spinor fermionic fields.

-\ivbf) The gauge symmetries of our Lagrangian make it possible to match our approach with the higher-derivative one.
-This is to say by gauging away the Stueckelberg fields and by solving equations of motion for the auxiliary fields, we can obtain, from our ordinary-derivative formulation, the higher-derivative formulation of conformal fermionic fields.
+\ivbf) Our first-derivative formulation is equivalent to the higher-derivative formulation.
+Namely, by eliminating the auxiliary fields via equations of motion and gauging away the Stueckelberg fields, we can verify that our first-derivative formulation of conformal fermionic fields amounts to the higher-derivative formulation of conformal fermionic fields.

 The rest of the paper is organized as follows.